sparkfun/qwiic_button_py/README.md

 ![X](https://img.shields.io/twitter/follow/sparkfun)
 [![API](https://img.shields.io/badge/API%20Reference-blue)](https://docs.sparkfun.com/qwiic_button_py/classqwiic__button_1_1_qwiic_button.html)

-The SparkFun Qwiic Button BUTTON Module provides a simple and cost effective solution for adding Button capabilities to your project.
+The SparkFun Qwiic Button Module provides a simple and cost effective solution for adding Button capabilities to your project.
 Implementing a SparkFun Qwiic I2C interface, these sensors can be rapidly added to any project with boards that are part of the SparkFun Qwiic ecosystem.

 This repository implements a Python package for the SparkFun Qwiic BUTTON.
 This package works with Python, MicroPython and CircuitPython.